Aswang (1994 film): Casting

 The cast included university student Tina Ona Paukstelis and John Kishline, as well as Victor DeLorenzo, former drummer for rock group Violent Femmes.
-Paukstelis, who played Katrina, reflected on how fun, but exhausting it was to film, noting that she remembered "having to run around barefoot in a nightgown in November at night in the woods", recalling how several times she injured herself but "handled it very well", according to co-star John Kishline.
-She auditioned for the role on the recommendation of her friend John DeLorenzo, who also was cast in the trailer.
-Paukstelis reflected on what was "a great experience" and believed it was a "pretty good" film, considering it was shot in just five weeks on a small budget.
-She considered the hardest part for her was "trying to act scared", as acting for a camera she considered more subtle than acting on stage.
+Paukstelis, who played Katrina, reflected on how fun, but exhausting it was to film, noting that she remembered "having to run around barefoot in a nightgown in November at night in the woods".
+She injured herself on several occasions but "handled it very well", according to co-star John Kishline.
+She auditioned for the role on the recommendation of her friend Joe DeLorenzo, who also was cast in the trailer.
+Paukstelis reflected on what was "a great experience" and judged the film as good, despite the five-week shooting schedule on a small budget.
+She felt one of the toughest challenges was trying to appear scared, as she considered that acting in front of a camera was more subtle than acting on stage.
 She was singled out by a critic as "a tough, independent heroine".

-The casting of Norman Moses as Peter Null was described as interesting by Poltermann, as in his audition he redefined the character as one that would sing and dance, which was not envisaged by the writers.
+Poltermann described the casting of Norman Moses as Peter Null as interesting, as in his audition he redefined the character as one that would sing and dance, which writers did not envisage.
 Many of his character's elements were brought by the actor himself.
 The remaining members of the cast were from a Milwaukee theater group called Theater X. Although the characters were written as always being nude, this was changed in the film so that they would be clothed.
-Actors from Theater X were chosen particularly as they were locally available and because they were risk-takers, as well as the actors thinking it would "be fun to be in a movie."
+Actors from Theater X were chosen particularly as they were locally available and known as risk-takers, alongside a view that being in a movie would be fun.
 John Kishline, a resident of Milwaukee and one of the founding members of the Theater X drama company, was cast as Dr Roger Harper.
 Kishline, who described the film as being "professionally done on a limited budget", spent most of his time on the film "ensnared from head to toe in a gooey cocoon".